 5.18.4 Activation/Deactivation of UE-specific PDSCH TCI state

 The network may activate and deactivate the configured TCI states for PDSCH of a Serving Cell by sending the TCI States Activation/Deactivation for UE-specific PDSCH MAC CE described in clause 6.1.3.14.
-The configured TCI states for PDSCH are initially deactivated upon configuration and after a handover.
+The configured TCI states for PDSCH are initially deactivated upon (re-)configuration by upper layers and after reconfiguration with sync.

 The MAC entity shall: